justinpppieper/just-for-fun/README.md

 </p>

 ## 2. Flexible Card
-A group of character cards with js animation.
+A group of character cards with javascript animation.
+Still, took Zelda as an example, which is my favorite game recently...also, a time-consuming monster.

 <p>